Substantial equivalence: Origin

+In June 1999, G8 leaders requested the OECD to “undertake a study on the implications of biotechnology and other aspects of food safety.”
+In 2000, the OECD Edinburgh Conference on Scientific and Health Aspects of Genetically Modified Foods was held.
+Following those discussions, the OECD published an opinion that substantial equivalence is an important tool in analyzing the safety of novel foods, including GM foods.
+The document noted that substantial equivalence serves as a framework for approaching food safety assessment, rather than functioning as a quantitative standard or measure.

+In 2000, a new joint FAO/WHO consultation on foods derived from biotechnology revisited the concept.
+The group concluded that safety assessment should follow an integrated, step-by-step, case-by-case approach, supported by a structured set of questions.
+It was reaffirmed that substantial equivalence, when comparing foods derived from genetically modified plants with their conventional counterparts, is the most appropriate strategy for identifying potential safety and nutrition issues.
+It was also emphasized that substantial equivalence does not replace risk analysis—since it does not directly characterize hazards—but should guide the comparative process in relation to the conventional food used as a reference.
+The experts considered the methodology used in the safety assessment of genetically modified foods approved commercially to date to be satisfactory and concluded that the application of substantial equivalence strengthens the existing assessment framework.
+According to the consultation, there were no alternative strategies at the time that offered greater safety guarantees.

 Description

 The OECD bases the substantial equivalence principle on a definition of food safety where we can assume that a food is safe for consumption if it has been eaten over time without evident harm.
 It recognizes that traditional foods may naturally contain toxic components (usually called antinutrients)—such as the glycoalkaloids solanine in potatoes and alpha-tomatine in tomatoes—which do not affect their safety when prepared and eaten in traditional ways.

 The report proposes that, while biotechnology broadens the scope of food modification, it does not inherently introduce additional risk, and therefore, GM products may be assessed in the same way as conventionally bred products.
 Further, the relative precision of biotech methods should allow assessment to be focused on the most likely problem areas.
-The concept of substantial equivalence is then described as a comparison between a GM food and a similar conventional food, taking into account food processing, and how the food is normally consumed, including quantity, dietary patterns, and the characteristics of the consumer population.
+The concept of substantial equivalence is then described as a comparison between a GM food and a similar conventional food, taking into account food processing, and how the food is normally consumed, including quantity, dietary patterns, and the characteristics of the consuming population.